 Use a post-partum hair loss shampoo to help stimulate the hair follicles and kick-start new growth.
 Shampoo your hair frequently to keep it healthy and clean and free from any bacteria or substances that could impede new growth.
 If you do have balding patches that you feel self-conscious about, think about changing your parting to hide them or wearing colourful scarves, headbands or hats to distract the eye.
 You could indulge in an all-new hairstyle with a more dramatic trim than you have had before, or turn heads with a brand new hair colour.

 If you are still concerned about the amount of hair you are losing after pregnancy, or the length of time the loss is going on for, then you should seek medical advice.
 There are all kinds of creams and lotions that you can try to help stimulate regrowth, as well as treatment such as scalp massages (with the added bonus of grabbing yourself some relaxing me-time…) and using a hairbrush with natural bristles – avoid hard bristles or metal-toothed combs that can lead to excess hair breakage.

-Finally, there is the option of booking in for hair transplant surgery.
+Finally, there is the option of booking in for female hair transplant surgery.
 This is a more radical procedure for serious cases, but can produce pleasing results for people who are experiencing male or female pattern baldness or who are especially concerned about extended hair loss and the effects of alopecia.
 Your doctor or dermatologist can refer you to a hair transplant expert, who will talk you through your various options.
 You must ensure that you are in a fit state to undergo the surgery and can have the appropriate calmness, space and after-care support to help you to recover correctly, quickly and safely afterwards.